FindMySchool LogoFindMySchool

 For travel planning, the most pragmatic step is to map the home-to-school journey and then check it against historic allocation distances where applicable.
 Parents relying on proximity should combine the FindMySchoolMap Search with Warrington’s published allocation information, and keep in mind that thresholds shift annually.

 Beamont Collegiate Academy presents as a grounded, community secondary with a practical streak, strong emphasis on teaching consistency, and a distinctive STEM-and-making offer that goes beyond token clubs.
-GCSE outcomes sit broadly in line with the middle of England schools, with above-average progress, which is often a more reassuring sign for families than a single attainment headline.
+GCSE outcomes sit in the lower part of the national academic ranking, but Progress 8 remains positive, which is often a more reassuring sign for families than a single attainment headline.

 Best suited to families seeking a local 11 to 16 school with structured careers guidance, visible enrichment, and practical opportunities alongside GCSE preparation, and who are realistic about the admissions pressure in some years.

 The most recent inspection confirmed the school continues to be rated Good, and formal reporting describes positive behaviour, an inclusive curriculum, and strong careers education.
-Academic outcomes sit around the middle of England schools in the FindMySchool GCSE ranking, with above-average progress, which can indicate effective teaching and support across a mixed-ability intake.
+Academic outcomes sit in the lower part of England schools in the FindMySchool GCSE academic ranking, but Progress 8 is +0.16, which can indicate effective teaching and support across a mixed-ability intake.

 Applications are made through Warrington’s coordinated admissions process rather than directly to the academy.
-For September 2026 entry, Warrington published an application open date of 01 September 2025 and a deadline of 31 October 2025, with offers released on 02 March 2026.
+For Year 7 entry in September 2027 in Warrington, applications close on 31 October 2026, with offers issued on 1 March 2027.

 Recent local authority allocation information shows Beamont was oversubscribed in the National Offer Day 2025 allocation table.
 In that table, the last allocated place was recorded at 0.923 miles under criterion 5.
 Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.